zephyrproject-rtos/zephyr/samples/drivers/crypto/README.txt

 Building and Running Project:

-This microkernel project outputs to the console.
+This project outputs to the console.
 It can be built and executed on QEMU as follows:

-    make qemu
+    make run

 --------------------------------------------------------------------------------